appoly/JACSmvvm/README.md

 ## Adding New Fragments
-When you add a new fragment to the project, have it extend JACSFragment or create your own BaseFragment that extends JACSFragment and have your new fragment extend your BaseFragment.
+When you add a new fragment to the project, have it extend JACSBaseFragment or create your own BaseFragment that extends JACSBaseFragment and have your new fragment extend your BaseFragment.
 In the onCrease method:
 - Set 'layoutID' to the layout resource you want to use for the fragment
 - If you need to set up your views, override `setUpViews()` and put your view set-up code there